 The New Paradigm

 This is the very problem described by Thomas Kuhn, an influential physicist and philosopher of physics.
-His work addresses the difficulties of updating the scientific paradigm, even when it is clear that this is inadequate or even wrong.
-Solutions that do not conform to the current paradigm are just assumed to be mistakes.
+His work addresses the difficulties of updating the scientific paradigm, even when it is clear that this is inadequate or even wrong; solutions that do not conform to the current paradigm are just assumed to be mistakes.
 He came to see the whole issue as a linguistic problem.
-As he explained a new vocabulary is required in order to make sense of the new explanatory principles, a new lexicon.
+As he explained, a new vocabulary is required in order to make sense of the new explanatory principles, a new lexicon.
 Here it is shown that analysis in terms of ‘logical type’ resolves the great paradoxes, and reveals the meaning of the new physics.
-Both pillars of the new physics have deep paradoxes because obvious and fundamental attributes of the world have no explanation in the physics, but in the light of the perspective of logical type they are seen to be the full and complete explanations of the nature of reality they truly are.
+Both pillars of the new physics have deep paradoxes because obvious and fundamental attributes of the world have no explanation in the physics; but in the light of this analysis it is clear the physics is complete and correct, but there is a further explanatory principle that has been missing.